intel/parameter-framework/tools/clientSimulator/README.md

 # Client simulator

 ## Project
-This project allows user to Test pfw configuration.
-For now, *audio* test vectors and configuration are available in the `vendor/intel/hardware/PRIVATE/audiocomms/tests` project, in the `test_suites/audio-hal/functional_tests/pfw-criteria-test` directory.
+This project allows user to test Parameter Framework configurations.
-As they can be platform related, they can be moved in device directory.
-See dedicated README file for more information.
+It allows to write scenario, mixing criterion change and arbitrary script execution.

-The project should be in the parameter-framework core repo once mature.
+It ease the development of automatic Parameter Framework configuration functional test.

 ## How to